JurianOnderwater/FlightStats/Readme.md

 # FlightStats ✈️

 A modern, local-first Progressive Web App (PWA) to visualise, track, and analyse your personal flight history.
-Built with a Python Flask backend (for serving) and a dynamic JavaScript frontend, this application turns your travel data into an interactive and insightful dashboard, all while keeping your data private on your own device.
+Built with a Python Flask backend (for serving) and a dynamic JavaScript frontend, this website turns your travel data into an interactive and insightful dashboard.